-The ground system for the JPSS mission is a global network of receiving stations linked to NOAA, which distributes the satellite data and derived products to users worldwide.
-The versatile ground system controls the spacecraft, ingests and processes data and provides information to users like NOAA's National Weather Service.
-The JPSS ground system delivers fresh data from the next generation of polar-orbiting satellites to users more quickly than ever before.
-The JPSS ground system provides data reception and routing services for the European Organisation for the Exploitation of Metrological Satellites (EUMETSAT) Metop series; the USAF Defense Meteorological Satellite Program (DMSP) Series from McMurdo Station; and provides data routing services for the Japanese Aerospace Exploration Agency (JAXA) Global Climate Monitoring Mission Water-1 (GCOM W-1) and the U.S. Navy WindSat/Coriolis mission from Svalbard.
-In addition to supporting the Suomi NPP, JPSS-1, or NOAA-20 as it will be known once operational, JPSS-2, JPSS-3 and JPSS-4 satellite missions, the ground system offers support to the wide variety of polar missions, which include but are not limited to:
+The JPSS Common Ground System is a global, multi-mission enterprise network of receiving stations that acquires and routes satellite data to NOAA and its partners.
+This versatile enterprise controls multiple spacecraft, ingests and processes data from a variety of sources and distributes data products to end-users, like NOAA's National Weather Service.
+The JPSS ground system delivers timely satellite data and is capable of reducing data latency by acquiring and routing satellite data at both north and south latitudes.
+The JPSS ground system provides data acquisition and routing services for the European Organisation for the Exploitation of Metrological Satellites (EUMETSAT) Metop series; the USAF Defense Meteorological Satellite Program (DMSP) Series the U.S. Navy WindSat/Coriolis mission; and provides data routing services for the Japanese Aerospace Exploration Agency (JAXA) Global Climate Monitoring Mission Water-1 (GCOM W-1)